 Rates usually include breakfast.
 A seven-night minimum stay applies to bookings made more than three weeks in advance; a two-night minimum stay applies to bookings made less than three weeks in advance, but the hotel can be flexible (if you ask nicely).

-Owners Caroline and Rushan have been awarded an Agriturismo trademark for their impressive garden, an expanse of exotic plants, olive groves and orchards.
+Owner Caroline has been awarded an Agriturismo trademark for her impressive garden, an expanse of exotic plants, olive groves and orchards.

 The hotel is closed annually from mid-October to mid-April.